GATEOPENERZ/iris-generators-py-script/README.md

 # iris-generators-py-script
 Python Script that randomizes the values in "generators" for the minecraft plugin Iris.

+# Please install Python if you don't have it.

 ## Usage:
 Have both scripts in the same folder, execute them opening your terminal and going to the directory where you have them downloaded.